-Investing in new technologies to guarantee the reliability and availability of assets is not a strategy that can be left aside.
+Investing in new technologies is the best way to guarantee the reliability and availability of assets.
 Modernizing the industrial process is essential to streamline tasks and reach productive excellence.

-The market for condition monitoring sensors is growing constantly.
-This is mainly due to their effectiveness preventing unexpected breakdowns, as well as their invaluable assistance in planning the maintenance routine, a key tool in predictive maintenance.
+The market for condition monitoring sensors is constantly growing and evolving.
+This is mainly due to their effectiveness in preventing unexpected breakdowns, as well as their invaluable assistance in planning maintenance routines.

-The manual vibration collector is an equipment very commonly used in the industry.
-Its main function is to measure the general vibration for acceleration, speed and distance, being used in a wide range of machines.
+A manual vibration collector is very commonly used in the industry.
+Its main function is to measure the general vibration for acceleration, speed and distance in a wide range of machines.

-The measurements have to be taken by being next to the asset and are shown in an IHM display.
-Afterwards, the results are stored in an internal memory with a given measurement capacity and can later be downloaded to a computer.
+For manual collection, measurements must be taken physically next to the asset and are shown in an IHM display.
+Afterward, these results are stored in an internal memory with a given measurement capacity and can later be downloaded to a computer.

-It works well in teams that are willing to collect data on-site, however they are more costly and are not transmitted in real time.
+This method works well in teams that are willing to collect data on-site.
+However, manual vibration collections are more costly – as they require more labor – and less immediate.

 IoT sensors don’t depend on on-site data collection.
-From the moment the sensor is positioned on the equipment, the maintenance specialist does not need to worry about new collections or going to the place where the asset is located.
-The process is automatic and does not depend on external interferences, since it is completed 100% remotely.
+From the moment the sensor is positioned on the equipment, a technician does not need to worry about gathering new data or physically visiting the asset.
+The process is automatic and does not depend on external interferences since it is completed 100% remotely.

-To ensure your company is effectively equipped, we need to learn more about the equipment and platforms needed in order to obtain a complete online sensing.
+To ensure your company is effectively equipped, we need to learn more about the equipment and platforms needed in order to obtain complete condition monitoring.

 Besides the Smart Trac sensor, the TRACTIAN solution consists of a maintenance management platform available for unlimited users.
-In order to use it, there’s no need for special training and the information can be consulted and managed by the maintenance specialist 24/7.
+There’s no need for special training and the information can be consulted and managed by maintenance specialists 24/7.

-Currently, it is the most advanced method for monitoring and collecting data from a machine, using a mobile network (3G/4G) to the transmission of data.
-This data collection procedure via mobile network allows total independence in its implementation, i.e., it does not require special IT infrastructure to be utilized.
+Currently, IoT is the most advanced method for monitoring and collecting data from a machine.
+This uses a mobile network to transmit data (3G/4G) which allows for total independence, i.e., it does not require special IT infrastructure to be utilized.

-TRACTIAN technology is based on concepts of data analysis, machine learning and statistics to enable a thorough evaluation of the asset’s health and behavior.
+TRACTIAN technology uses data analysis, machine learning and statistics to enable a thorough evaluation of asset health and behavior.

-A simple comparison is to provide something similar to a medical diagnostic to the asset, where we describe the characteristics that are identified during a period of time.
-The analysis is made with the correspondent problem related to these characteristics.
-For that reason, if your asset is not in normal operation, the first symptoms will be of abnormal vibrations.
+We provide something similar to a medical diagnostic for a machine where we describe the characteristics identified during a period of time.
+An analysis is made with the corresponding problem related to these characteristics.
+If an asset is not in normal operation, the first symptom will be abnormal vibrations.

 The data acquired can be divided into two types:

-The vibration and temperature data begin to be acquired at the moment the sensor is placed on the machine, so it’s possible to bring information about the mechanic behavior and the physical conditions of the asset.
+The vibration and temperature data are acquired the moment the sensor is placed on a machine.
+This data provides information about the mechanical behavior and physical condition of the asset.

-As for the asset’s data, they are inserted in the platform by the maintenance team and for the software learning, such as: the asset model, RPM, power, limit temperature, limit downtime, bearings data, gears, fans, belts and pulleys.
+As for the asset data, this is an overall term used to describe specific data about the machine including the asset model, RPM, power, limit temperature, limit downtime, bearings data, gears, fans, belts and pulleys.

-When this data is combined, they provide information that will serve as a base for the metrics formation, and will later help in the creation of the diagnostics about the asset’s health.
+When this data is combined, it provides information that will serve as a base for the metrics formation and will later help in the diagnostics of an asset’s health.

 All this data will be transformed into clear and relevant information.
-This process is necessary for the exploration of data, that are crucial when we talk about storage and massive data analysis, known as Big Data.
+This process is necessary for the storage and massive data analysis, known as Big Data.

-After the mapping and selection of the assets to be monitored, all you have to do it place the sensor in the right position in each machine.
+After mapping and selecting the assets to be monitored, all you have to do is place the sensor in the right position in each machine.

-Also known as “band-aid”, since it relies on a plug & play technology, the IoT sensor is extremely practical, allowing the installation to happen in up to 3 minutes.
+Since it relies on plug & play technology, the IoT sensor is extremely practical and can be installed in less than 3 minutes.

-The operation of TRACTIAN’s sensor was developed to meet the needs of maintenance teams’ reality in the best way possible.
-In many cases, it’s necessary to choose the best application between the cable or battery versions.
-They are able to measure with precision:
+TRACTIAN sensors were developed to meet the needs of maintenance teams in the best way possible.
+In many cases, cable or battery versions are only able to precisely measure 2 things:

-We manage to monitor more than 30 types of assets that work in some kind of critical behaviour or defined vibration profile.
+We can monitor more than 30 types of assets that work in some kind of critical behavior or defined vibration profile.

 Among them, we can highlight four of the most common assets:

-Unlike the traditional method, our solution is focused on the day-to-day needs of maintenance, especially because the information of the industry is on the machines, and decision-making belongs to those who are acquainted with the maintenance routine.
+Unlike the traditional method, our solution is focused on the day-to-day needs of maintenance teams to make decisions efficiently.

 AmstedMaxion, the biggest manufacturer of steel wheels and casting components in Latin America, and TRACTIAN first got in touch in November 2020.
-Right after that, in January 2021, 12 sensors were installed in critical assets of the company.
+Right after that, in January 2021, 12 sensors were installed in their most critical assets.

 ‘We had a significant increase in the amount of information about the assets with the use of sensors and the platform itself.
-We managed to transform all of that into knowledge, to understand the occurrences and events preceding and coming after that, so we prevented several breakdowns.’
+We managed to transform all of that knowledge, to understand the occurrences and events preceding and coming after, so we prevented several breakdowns.’

 Would you like your company to be like AmstedMaxion and adopt the market’s most comprehensive maintenance system for predictive maintenance?
 Contact TRACTIAN and schedule a demo.